duthied/Free-Friendika/doc/Migrate.md

-Migrating to a different Server
+Migrating to a new server
 ===============

 * [Home](help)